ugr-sail/sinergym/docs/compilation/main/_sources/pages/rewards.rst.txt

 .. warning:: :math:`\lambda_P` and :math:`\lambda_T` are constants established in order to set up a
              proportional concordance between energy and comfort penalties.
-If you are using other buildings, be careful with these constants and update them.
+If you are using other buildings, be careful with these constants and update them in order to have a similar magnitude of the reward components.

 This is the main idea of reward system in *Sinergym*.
 However, depending some details, different kinds of reward function is developed: